 Art Masterpieces in Tuscany You Don’t Want to Miss

-When you visit Tuscany, you’ll enjoy la dolce vita, for sure, but in between sips of some of the world’s best wine, prepare to have your breath taken away by some of the world’s most cherished art masterpieces.
+Art masterpieces in Tuscany are as thick on the ground as grapes at harvest time.
+When you visit Tuscany, you’ll enjoy la dolce vita, for sure, but in between sips of some of the world’s best wine, prepare to have your breath taken away by some of the world’s most cherished art.

 Let’s face it, Tuscany is the perfect storm for the cultural tourist—stunning scenery, amazing food, tons of history, and world-class art.